Chart Color Schemes

 Health performance in Murray Bridge is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Murray Bridge faces significant health challenges, with various conditions affecting both younger and older age groups.
-Approximately 46% (~7,739 people) have private health cover, lower than the national average of 55.3%.
+Murray Bridge faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low, at approximately 46% (around 7,712 people), compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis and mental health issues, impacting 10.6% each of residents.
-59.2% report no medical ailments, compared to 61.8% in Rest of SA.
-24.2% (4,095 people) are aged 65 and over, lower than the 26.2% in Rest of SA.
-Senior health outcomes present challenges similar to those of the general population.
+The most prevalent medical conditions are arthritis and mental health issues, impacting 10.6% and 10.6% of residents respectively.
+Conversely, 59.2% report no medical ailments, slightly lower than the 61.8% in Rest of SA.
+The area has a lower proportion of seniors aged 65 and over at 24.2% (4,081 people), compared to 26.2% in Rest of SA.
+Health outcomes among seniors largely align with the general population's health profile.

 Frequently Asked Questions - Health